 For the quick tartar sauce:

-- 1 cup minced pickles, about two small pickles diced
+1 cup minced pickles, about 2 small pickles diced

 DAD ADD: Chili Malt Vinegar